How to write specific examples in IELTS essay body paragraphs.

 How to show the other side of the argument in an opinion essay.

-However, something that will showcase your language ability is to show the other side of the argument, this helps to balance the essay.
-This can give the essay good coherence and you can demonstrate your grammar skills if you have strong grammar.
+However, something that will showcase your language ability is to show the other side of the argument or a concessions, this helps to balance the essay.
+This gives the essay good coherence and you can demonstrate your grammar skills if you feel confident with your grammar.
 However, this should be done carefully, because you still have to maintain your own opinion and not contradict yourself.

 Below is an IELTS question for writing task 2 and my model answer.
 It is on the topic of Education.
 After analysing the question, I can see that it’s about whether homework is a good idea or not in helping kids in their educational development.
 It asks me to discuss both views and also asks for my opinion.